p01/mmd.js/readme.md

 ## How does **mmd.js** work ?

 The input text is split into blocks separated by one or more blank lines.
-In this version, the type of each block is determined by checking of the first character of the block then using a regular expression to split the multilines blocks.
-This allow to be closer to the original Markdown syntax.
+The type of each block is determined by checking the first character of the block.
+Headers, HTML and paragraphs are handled separetely.
+Multi line blocks are split using a regular expression.
+HTML escaping and span elements ( link, images, emphasis ) are processed for each line of the blocks.
+This allow to be close to the original Markdown syntax.

 ## How to use **mmd.js** ?